SleepFoundation readers get $250 off Lull Mattresses.

 At this time, Lull does not offer White Glove delivery or old mattress removal.

 Lull gives customers a 365-night sleep trial to try the mattress at home.
 This trial does not include a mandatory break-in period of any kind.
 If customers choose to return the mattress, Lull will send a courier to pick it up and then issue a full refund.
 Returned mattresses are either donated or recycled.

 Lull has a lifetime limited warranty that vows to either repair or replace mattresses with eligible defects at the company’s discretion for as long as the original owner retains possession.

 This warranty applies to the original mattress owner when purchased from an authorized distributor.
 To qualify, issues must not have occurred due to the use of an improper foundation, misuse, or abuse.
-Covered defects include indentations over 1 inch, manufacturing flaws in the zipper cover, and physical flaws in the cover’s construction.
+Covered defects include indentations over 1.5 inches, manufacturing flaws in the zipper cover, and physical flaws in the cover’s construction.